paclearner/json-schema-defined-mapper/README.md

 ```

 In the above example, the expression `[*]` at the first layer extracts each element from the input array.
-The expression `pet.house` at the second layer evaluate for each element (object) from the first layer.
+The expression `pet.house` at the second layer is evaluated for each element (object) from the first layer.

 ## oneOf, anyOf, and allOf